ChainlinkResources/docs/source/includes/_authorization.md

 # Authorization

 Provide requires an API token to authorize the vast majority of platform requests.
-An API token is encoded using JWT and contains an identifier referencing the authorized entity as the subject (`sub`) in the JWT payload.
-The encoded JWT token may also include an expiration (`exp`) and arbitrary data (`data`), among other standard JWT fields, and is signed using the `RS256` algorithm.
+An API token is an encoded JWT and contains an identifier referencing the authorized entity as the subject (`sub`) in the claims.
+The encoded JWT token may also include an expiration (`exp`) and arbitrary data (`data`), among other standard JWT claims, and is signed using the `RS256` algorithm.
 The authorized entity (i.e., the `User` or `Application`) may use the signed `Token` to access one or more platform resources.
 Unless otherwise noted, all API requests must include a header such as: `Authorization: bearer <JWT>`.

 The bearer `Authorization` header is scoped to an authorized platform `User` or an `Application` as described above.

-> The encoded JWT token is signed using the `RS256` (RSA Signature with SHA-256) algorithm.
+> The encoded JWT is signed using the `RS256` (RSA Signature with SHA-256) algorithm.
 The following public key can be used to verify the signature:

 ```shell
 -----BEGIN PUBLIC KEY-----